 All comments received are listed and individually treated in the “Q&A’s” included in the consultation report submitted to CREG – see appendices.

 Two parties reacted to the consultation, of which one on a confidential basis.
-There were no remarks related to the transhipment service.
-For the LNG truck loading two comments are considered relevant to the consultation:
+There were no remarks related to the Transhipment services.
+For the LNG Truck Loading Services two comments are considered relevant for the consultation:

-One party has stated that the loading amount (in MTon) is not maximized at the Zeebrugge Terminal in relation to the ADR rules and compared with another LNG Terminal.
-Today, FLuxys LNG maximizes the loading of the LNG trucks subject to:
+One party has stated that the loaded amount (in Mton) is not maximized at the Zeebrugge Terminal in relation to the ADR rules and compared to other LNG Terminal – at least one is mentioned in particular.
+Filling rates amongst LNG terminals differ.
+This is mostly due to differences in gas quality on the one hand and the applicable local safety rules on the other hand.
+Fluxys will investigate whether the safety procedures of the LNG Terminal can be amended to increase the allowed maximum filling rate while staying compliant with the applicable local safety rules.

-the quality of the LNG: in concreto the mass density of LNG can differ depending on the unloaded LNG product (in which Fluxys LNG has no hand)

-the local (Zeebrugge region) safety procedures which are more stringent than ADR rules.

-One party wishes for LNG truck loading that Fluxys LNG would add a specific identifier code to its loading report.
-Fluxys LNG will investigate to facilitate this feature, subject to ICT feasibility and reasonable cost.
+One party wishes that Fluxys LNG adds a specific identifier code to its Truck Loading report.
+Fluxys LNG will develop this feature.

-The other comments are not directly related to the object of this consultation.
-However, Fluxys LNG has well received the concern and will consider how it can reply to it.
+Other comments were received, but these are not directly related to the object of this consultation, and are not further detailed in this report.
+Fluxys LNG will however consider the most appropriate way to address the mentioned concerns in the future.

 Appendices